TL;DR - Quick Summary

 FAQ

-Q: How can I start using Fintech?
+Q: How can I start using fintech?

 A: Begin by downloading a budgeting app or a mobile banking app.
 Explore the different features that best suit your financial goals.

-Q: Are there risks associated with Fintech?
+Q: Are there risks associated with fintech?

-A: As with any financial tool, it’s essential to do your research.
+A: As with any financial tool, it's essential to do your research.
 Only use reputable apps and check for reviews from fellow users.
+Look for FDIC insurance and proper security measures.

 Q: Can I still use traditional banking?